jckuri/jckuri.github.io/index.md

-# Juan Carlos Kuri Pinto
+# Portfolio of Projects of Juan Carlos Kuri Pinto

-# Portfolio of Projects